Search

 Type of Food

 There are several food types on the market for your canine companion.
-Still, when comparing the costs of different dog food types, all of these commercially available options can be classified into four main groups:
+Yet, when comparing the costs of different dog food types, all of these commercially available options can be classified into four main groups:

 • Dry foods such as extruded food products are called kibble.
 Cold-pressed also falls into this category.